TakeyukiHarayama/RaspberryPi_Bootprogram/README.md

 # RaspberryPi_Bootprogram
-This is a program to boot for RaspberyyPi remotely.
-I used relay in https://www.elekit.co.jp/product/LK-RB1.
+I used the relay at https://www.elekit.co.jp/product/LK-RB1.